-With reported harvests of 389,000 bushels during the 2014-15 season, commercial oyster landings decreased by 7% from the previous year (Table 6, Figure 14a).
-Nevertheless, this was the second highest total since the 1998-99 harvest season.
-At an average reported price of \$44 per bushel, the dockside value of \$17.1 million was an increase of \$3.0 million over the previous year and the highest since 1982 (Table 7a.).
+With reported harvests of 384,000 bushels during the 2015-16 season, commercial oyster landings were slightly lower than the previous year (Table 6, Figure 14a).
+Nevertheless, this was the third highest total since the 1998-99 harvest season and is 27% above the 31-yr average of 301,000 bu/yr.
+At an average reported price of \$39 per bushel, the dockside value of \$14.9 million was a decrease of \$2.2 million from the previous year but the second highest since 1987 (Table 7a.).

-Prior to the 2012-13 season, the fishery had been slow to recover from the devastating oyster blight of 2002, with a record low of 26,000 bu taken in 2003-04.
-The substantial harvest increases during the last three seasons over the average landings of the previous eight years were due to the strong 2010 and 2012 year-classes and subsequent good survivorship, allowing a large proportion of the cohorts to attain market size.
-This abundance of oysters led to an increase in harvesters and fishing effort, resulting in higher landings.
+Commercial oyster landings over the past 15 years have followed a similar pattern as the Biomass Index.
+Prior to the 2012-13 season, the fishery struggled to rebound from the devastating oyster blight of 2002, with a record low of 26,000 bu taken in 2003-04.
+The sizeable harvest increases of the last four seasons, following the below-average landings of the previous eleven years, were due to the strong 2010 and 2012 year-classes and subsequent good survivorship, allowing a larger proportion of the cohorts to attain market size.
+This abundance of oysters led to an increase in the number of harvesters and fishing effort, resulting in higher landings.